 Thorough checks of emission factors and activity data and their documentation have been performed for existing emission sources.
-When new sources appear (for example a new industrial plant) or existing sources for the first time are recognised as a source, the Climate and Pollution Agency delivers all relevant information to Statistics Norway.
-This information is then thoroughly checked by two members of the inventory team at Statistics Norway.
+When new sources appear (for example a new industrial plant) or existing sources for the first time are recognised as a source, the Norwegian Environment Agency delivers all relevant information to Statistics Norway.
+This information is then thoroughly checked by the inventory team at Statistics Norway.
 All changes in methodologies or data are documented and kept up to date.